 El Paso Electric Interview: Summer 2019, Energy Efficiency, and Meeting Future Demand

 - Oct 25, 2019 3:18 pm GMT

-This item is part of the Special Issue - 2019-10 - Energy Efficiency, click here for more
+This item is part of the Energy Efficiency - Fall 2019 SPECIAL ISSUE, click here for more

 I thought the summer would never end this year in El Paso, Texas.
 I was wrong, of course, fall is here and those 100 plus days shouldn’t be returning until June.
 With the region’s most grid-challenging season over, I thought I’d reach out to our utility, El Paso Electric (EPE), to find out how we made it through without any blackouts and what the future holds in this ever hotter, ever more populated desert region.